gatsbyjs/gatsby/docs/docs/gatsby-style-guide.md

 - daily, weekly, monthly active users
 - weekly retention rate

-## Why we chose Github for writing and maintaining docs
+## Why we chose GitHub for writing and maintaining docs

 The way the Gatsby community maintains docs and tutorials must meet the following requirements: